ebpettinato/DATA-150-Emily-Pettinato/rosling.md

 ### 2. What type of change took place in Asia preceded economic growth?
 Why was this type of change significant?

+Social change preceded economic growth in Asia.
+Health and wellness were invested in and promoted.
+The people became more educated about their health, most significantly family planning.
+Families got smaller and lived longer, a key factor in development that cannot be bought with money.
+This change helped spur economic growth, which catapulted their development at a much more rapid pace than those of countries who gained money before health.

 ### 3. In accordance with Hans Rosling's TED talk, what is the relationship between child mortality and GDP per capita?

 ### 4. In terms of income distribution, how has the world changed from 1962 until 2003?